awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-health-checks.md

 Health check replacements require instances to terminate first, which might prevent new requests from being accepted until new instances launch\.

-If Amazon EC2 Auto Scaling determines that any instances are no longer running or were marked unhealthy with the [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command, it immediately replaces them\.
+If Amazon EC2 Auto Scaling determines that any instances are no longer running or were marked `Unhealthy` with the [set\-instance\-health](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/set-instance-health.html) command, it immediately replaces them\.
 However, if other instances are found to be unhealthy, Amazon EC2 Auto Scaling uses the following approach to recover from failures\.
 This approach minimizes any downtime that might occur because of temporary issues or misconfigured health checks\.
 + If a scaling activity is in progress and your Auto Scaling group is below its desired capacity by 10 percent or more, Amazon EC2 Auto Scaling waits for the in\-progress scaling activity before replacing the unhealthy instances\.
 + When scaling out, Amazon EC2 Auto Scaling waits for the instances to pass an initial health check\.
 It also waits for the default instance warmup to finish to make sure that the new instances are ready\.
 + After the instances finish warming up and the group has risen to above 90 percent of its desired capacity, Amazon EC2 Auto Scaling replaces the unhealthy instances as follows: